SongGithub/multi-currency-invoice/README.md

 ## Tool of choice

-- *nosetests*: It nicely abstracts issues of Python relative-path when running unittests and running the app
+- *nosetests*: It nicely abstracts issues of using relative-path import when running unittests and the app using run.sh. i.e. When runing test, `import settings` will cause error "module: setting not found", because tests are not running from the same Python package(folder), but from root directory.

 - *responses*: It mocks the API's response in a quick and determinstic fashion.